 Do you find yourself constantly asking the calendar to please move faster, counting down the days until your next payday?
 Relatable, because money.

 But also, it might be because you need that money ASAP.
-A recent survey by Charles Schwab found that 59% of Americans live paycheck to paycheck — they wouldn’t be able to pay their bills or cover basic expenses if something happened to their payday.
+A recent survey by Charles Schwab found that nearly two-thirds of Americans live paycheck to paycheck — they wouldn’t be able to pay their bills or cover basic expenses if something happened to their payday.

 That’s the bad news.
 The good news is that there are steps you can take to help you break out of that cycle.